LiuYuancheng/Power_Grid_Simulation_System_Document/2_SystemDesign_Doc/4_MU_RTU_Monitor_Design.md

 This safety logic is replicated across all MU-IED pairs (MU01–MU04), enabling end-to-end monitoring from generator output to next-level device input.
 If any error or abnormality occurs in the simulated grid, the system can immediately pinpoint the fault location based on the alerting MU and IED.

-**Communication and Integration**
+#### Communication and Integration

 The RTU seamlessly integrates:

-- Sensor and breaker data via Modbus-TCP from the PLC,
+- Sensors and breakers data via Modbus-TCP from the PLC,
 - Electrical measurements and calculations via S7Comm from IEDs,
 - Radio communication channel to forward processed data to the SCADA-HMI system for remote supervision and visualization.